Martiwj/Discord-AI-Bot/README.md

 # CookBot

 ## Introduction
 CookBot is a Discord bot designed to assist users with generating images and answering questions using OpenAI's API.
 Built with Python, this bot leverages the capabilities of GPT-4, a powerful language model, to provide intelligent responses and image generation functionalities.
-You can watch a demo of the bot at my website [Visit my website](https://www.martiwj.com)
+You can watch a demo of the bot at my website [martiwj.com](https://www.martiwj.com)

 ## Features